 Upon violation of this section, the defendant is subject to a fine of $300 to $2,000.00, and imprisonment of between 30 days and one year in the county jail.

 Operation Dry Water

-Alcohol is the leading contributing factor in boating deaths in the United States.
+Alcohol is certainly the leading contributing factor in boating deaths in the United States.
 Alcohol contributes to 19% of boating deaths between 2009 and 2017.
 In 2017, the Coast Guard counted 4,291 accidents that involved 658 deaths, 2,629 injuries, and approximately $46 million dollars of damage as a result of recreational boating accidents.
 These staggering numbers encouraged the initiation of Operation Dry Water.